sandialabs/SpecUtils/fuzz_test/README.md

 #  (using -workers=16 argument doesnt seem to cause significantly more cpu use than a single worker)
 ./fuzz_test/file_parse_fuzz CORPUS_DIR -max_len=2621440 -jobs=8 -print_final_stats=1 -rss_limit_mb=4096 -max_total_time=300
 ```

+Since files are written to your CORPUS_DIR, you probably want to make a copy of the directory, before running.

 ## Further information